jonasjaeger-sci/mod905/docs/examples/examples-pyvisa.rst

 Data selection and manipulation criteria are:

-* X, Y, Z: list of OPs, cycles and timesteps.
+* x, y, z: list of OPs, cycles and timesteps.
-  Also, Y, Z allows the selection of the kinetic, potential, and total energy (kinetic+potential).
+  Also, y, z allows the selection of the kinetic, potential, and total energy (kinetic+potential).
 * Folder: choose ensemble number or select all of them.
 * Paths: accepted (’ACC’), rejected (’REJ’) or both (’BOTH’).
 * Cycles: select the minimum and maximum cycle number, where a cycle is a Monte Carlo move, i.e. a trajectory for each ensemble.
-* Data shift: shift the X - Y data.
+* Data shift: shift the x - y data.
 It can be userful in the case of cyclic OP like angle or dihedral.
-* Interfaces: toggle interface lines (2D plot) or planes (3D plot) It requires that X is the main order parameter (OP1).
+* Interfaces: toggle interface lines (2D plot) or planes (3D plot) It requires that x is the main order parameter (OP1).
-* Reg.line: plot a linear regression line and report its slope, intercept and r–squared values.
+* Reg. line: plot a linear regression line and report its slope, intercept and r–squared values.
 * Resolution: number of pixels or grid–points to use for density, surface plot types.
 For scatter plots, it controls the dot size.